Events and Festivals in Crete

 Agios Nikolaos lake view from top

 All through the summer, the island hosts a number of religious and cultural festivities.
 From May through September, experience a variety of performances, folklore music, dances, exhibits, plays, and fairs at the Chania Summer Festival.
 The event takes place at the Old Harbour as well as the old and modern city of Chania.
-Here are a few of the summer festivals dedicated to local products:
+Listed below are the most popular summer festivals in Crete dedicated to local products.

 • The Potato Festival – Tzermiado on the Lasithi plateau